$\ell^p$ metrics on cell complexes: Introduction

-In this article, we consider a natural interpolation between these notions, namely Busemann convex cell complexes whose cells are given an $\ell^p$ metric.
-We obtain a number of properties of such complexes, as described in Section~\ref{sec:cell}.
 By relaxing the parameter $p$ to allow finite values larger than 2, we hope to be able to study naturally occurring spaces that either fail to be CAT(0) or are not easily determined to be so.
 In fact, much of what we do can actually be phrased more generally in terms of spaces with certain bicombings, for which we provide a local criterion (see Theorem~\ref{mthm:local_convexity_condition}).
-Note that the use of bicombings in nonpositively curved metric spaces is very active (see notably~\cite{lang:injective}, \cite{descombeslang:convex}, \cite{descombeslang:flats}, \cite{kleinerlang:higher}, \cite{haettel:link}, \cite{engelwulff:coronas}, \cite{basso:extending}).
+The use of bicombings in nonpositively curved metric spaces has many interesting applications, as illustrated by works such as \cite{lang:injective,descombeslang:convex,descombeslang:flats,kleinerlang:higher,haettel:link,engelwulff:coronas,basso:extending,karlsson:metric}.

-One important geometric property of cell complexes with the $\ell^2$ metric that fails for the $\ell^\infty$ metric is that of strong bolicity (see Section~\ref{sec:bolicity} for the definition).
-It is a generalization to general metric spaces of notions from the theory of Banach spaces, and was introduced by Kasparov and Skandalis in their work on the Novikov conjecture in~\cite{kasparovskandalis:groupes}.
+One important geometric property of cell complexes with the $\ell^2$ metric that fails for the $\ell^\infty$ metric is that of strong bolicity (see Definition~\ref{def:strong_bolicity}, Remark~\ref{rem:bolicity}).
+It is a generalisation to general metric spaces of notions from the theory of Banach spaces, and was introduced by Kasparov and Skandalis in their work on the Novikov conjecture in~\cite{kasparovskandalis:groupes}.
 It was then used by Lafforgue for the Baum--Connes conjecture in~\cite{lafforgue:theorie}, which led to a proof for hyperbolic groups by Mineyev and Yu in~\cite{mineyevyu:baumconnes}.
 We show that, under mild conditions, a cell complex with the $\ell^p$ metric is strongly bolic when $p$ is finite (see Theorem~\ref{mthm:criterion_piecewise_lp_bolicity}).